 Don’t forget to enter BIOS and set the computer to boot from the new drive.

-What should I do if important data is lost while I’m migrating Windows 10 to a different drive?
+What to do if important data is lost while moving Windows 10 to a different drive?